This post may contain affiliate links, from which we earn an income.

 This Georgia road trip itinerary will take you to hot springs, fortresses, lush canyons and mystical caves, which can be explored on self-drive one day trips from the city, or in a big loop around the countryside.

-Once the capital of several historical kingdoms within Georgia, Kutaisi today is one of Georgia’s hidden gems, and often passed by.
+Once the capital of several historical kingdoms within Georgia, Kutaisi today is one of Georgia’s hidden gems and is often passed by.
 But, this charming city has a lot to offer and makes a great base for exploring the surrounding area.

 Outside the indoor market on Paliashvili Alley is a magnificent terra cotta relief sculpture from the Soviet era.
 Once you’ve admired that, head south to Tsmindo Nina Street for a coffee and cake at one of the popular cafés along the tree-lined boulevard.